-The Research Group on Human Capital is composed of five professors from the Department of Economics of UQAM’s School of Management (ESG UQAM): Marie Connolly, the director of the Group, Catherine Haeck, Nicholas Lawson, Pierre Lefebvre and Philip Merrigan.
-Amélie Quesnel-Vallée, of McGill University, is a collaborator.
+The Research Group on Human Capital is composed of six professors from the Department of Economics of UQAM’s School of Management (ESG UQAM): Marie Connolly, the director of the Group, Catherine Haeck, the Group’s scientific director, Nicholas Lawson, Andrei Munteanu, Pierre Lefebvre and Philip Merrigan.
+Also joining them are Laëtita Renée, from Université de Montréal, and Xavier St-Denis, from INRS.
+Amélie Quesnel-Vallée, of McGill University, is also a collaborator.

 Marie Connolly, director

 Marie Connolly (Ph.D.
 2007, Princeton University) has been a professor at the Department of Economics of UQAM’s School of Management (ESG UQAM) since 2009.
 She teaches statistics and econometrics to undergraduates and labor economics to graduates students.
 Her research is primarily empirical and touches upon various topics in labor economics, such as social mobility, the formation of human capital, the gender wage gap, subjective well-being, women’s labor force participation and the evaluation of public policy.
 Her work as been published in the Journal of Labor Economics, the Journal of Economic Behavior and Organization and the Canadian Journal of Economics, among others.